Chronic Disease Prevention Education

 Monthly healthy cooking show promoting healthy meals & traditional Cherokee Foods.
 Airs on Channel 28 and is shared on EBCI Communications & Cherokee Choices Facebook page.
 Episodes include learning how to make Traditional Teas (YouTube video), Bean Bread (YouTube video), and Quick and Easy Meals & many more!

 Health professionals help tribal employees participate in activities at their work sites that are designed to help them reduce stress, eat healthier foods and increase their physical activity levels.
+Contact Tori for more info.

 Art of Selfcare

-support group focusing on personal strengths, finding joy, and managing stress.
+Virtual Support group focusing on personal strengths, finding joy, and managing stress.
 Contact Keahana for more info.

 A team of community members dedicated to helping others understand themselves, their emotions, and ways to release energy.
 Reconnect for Resilience™ trainings offer community members a set of easy-to-use tools to stay well in the face of adversity, contact Shelby, Keahana or Robin for more information.
+Intro presentations of 1 to 4 hours are available by request.
+Two-day trainings are offered regularly.
+Scheduled thus far are February 27 & 28 and April 19 & 20.

 Ginger Lynn Welch Complex